John B. Stetson Jr.: Minister to Poland

 In 1924, Stetson was first considered to become the United States Minister to Finland during the Coolidge administration; going so far as to return home, in late May, to discuss the matter with Secretary of State Frank B. Kellogg.

 Ultimately, however, Stetson acceded to his predecessor, Alfred J. Pearson, who requested the post to Finland.
 Instead, Stetson served, during the inter-war period, as the third and last United States Minister to Poland from August 29, 1925, to August 29, 1929, exactly four years.
 In the aftermath of World War I, he adjudged Marshal Józef Piłsudski's government as good for America, in economic terms; and American business was more than happy to respond to the Polish need for capital and investment.
 Still, one of his first official acts was to ask foreign minister August Zaleski to reduce the censorship of the press in the country.
 In 1927, he toured the country, by plane and automobile; and also donated his own funds to aid those suffering from flooding in Poland.
 After leaving the diplomatic corps, Stetson criticized isolationism, especially in the matter of foreign loans.

 In 1981, alongside Hugh S. Gibson and Anthony Joseph Drexel Biddle Jr., Stetson was considered perhaps one of the few diplomats to have "understood and sympathized with Poland's strategic dilemma" during that time.

 Personal life

 Stetson married Ruby F. Carlisle in June 1907.
-They had two daughters and two sons: Stuart Carlisle, a Marine Corps officer killed in a plane crash in 1941; and John B. Stetson III, a National Guardsman who also predeceased his father, in 1944.
+They had two daughters Mrs. N.W.
+Widowson and Mrs. J.J.
+Cruise, and two sons: Stuart Carlisle, a Marine Corps officer killed in a plane crash in 1941; and John B. Stetson III, a National Guardsman who also predeceased his father, in 1944.

 Stetson also contributed, inadvertently, to an exhibit at the American Museum of Natural History in 1921: a chunk of limestone, 40 lb, still in the shape of a Stetson hat; the result of an impulsive throw twenty years before into Fossil Creek.

 Stetson died in his sleep in November 1952, at his home in Elkins Park, Pennsylvania.